monokrome/bl4/docs/02-unreal-architecture.md

 ### Our Generated Usmap

-The bl4 project generates a complete usmap from memory:
+The bl4 project generates a complete usmap from memory dumps (see [Chapter 3: Memory Analysis](03-memory-analysis.md) for how dumps are created):

 | Metric | Count |
 |--------|-------|